TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% image "assets/sampling.jpg", "w-85", "Free samples have returned!", "Diagram sampling a sine wave at different frequencies (50 Hertz, 30 Hertz, 10 Hertz).
 There are more dots at higher frequencies." %}

 While ADCs take us from continuous to discrete, DACs (try to) take us from discrete to continuous.
-(Well, it tries anyway.)
 The shape of the resulting analogue waveform depends on the DAC implementation.
 Simple DACs will stagger the output at discrete levels.
 More complex DACs may interpolate between two discrete samples to “guess” the intermediate values.
 Some of these guesses will be off, but at least the signal is smoother.

 {% image "assets/reconstruction.jpg", "w-85", "Free samples have returned!", "Another sampling diagram, but lines are drawn between dots, like staircases.
 This emulates how analogue signals are reconstructed from digital representations." %}